elopez515/python-challenge/Readme.md

   ## Conclusion

-For our final script the analysis results wil both print to the terminal and create an export a text file with the our results.
+For our final script, the results of our analysis wil both print to the terminal and export a text file with our results in the Analysis folders.